What is a Postpartum Doula?

 I especially have a soft spot for the needs of postpartum mothers.
 As a mother who had a very sick infant, it took a toll on my health.
 Adrenal fatigue has become common in childbearing women.
 Taking good care of mothers helps mothers bond with their baby, reduces the incidence of postpartum blues and depression, and also contributes to the long-term health of mothers.

 Today, with lifestyles in the United States, many women do not have community close by to provide the postpartum care needed to support long-term health and well-being.
 It is our privilege to help fulfill this vital role in the lives of new mothers and their families.

 To learn about our Postpartum Doula Services, please visit here.

-To speak with Marcie Hadley about pospartum doula services, please contact her at email@example.com or call 205-610-9224.
+To speak with Marcie Hadley about postpartum doula services, please contact her at firstname.lastname@example.org or call 205-610-9224.